Genivia/ugrep/README.md

     $ cd ugrep
     $ ./build.sh --enable-pager

-Options to select build defaults include:
+Options to select defaults for builds include:

 - `--enable-hidden` search hidden files and directories
 - `--enable-pager` use a pager to display output on terminals